iuliagroza/Censor-Dispenser/README.md

 # Censor-Dispenser
 Four Python 3.6 censor algorithms that can be used in various situations.
 The censor is case-sensitive and preserves the original text.
-Words containing the words that should be censored are also ot affected.
+Words containing the words that should be censored are also not affected.

 censor_phrase(text, phrase) - used to censor all appearances of phrase throughout the given text censor_list_of_phrases(text, phrases_list) - censors all phrases from phrases_list throughout a given text